samyukthag2105/my-cv-project/README.md

 A small computer vision project that recognises a person's face from a webcam, asks them to blink to prove they are a real human (and not a photo), and then logs them in — all running offline on a Windows laptop, no internet needed.

 This is my first proper CV project.
-I built it phase by phase for the NHAI Hackathon 7.0, and honestly I am still learning, but every piece in here is something I can explain in my own words now.
+I am still learning, but every piece in here is something I can explain in my own words now.
 There is a long way to go, but these were the baby steps.

 ## Why it exists